ebonnal/the-new-tim/README.md

 ## Overview
 This is an adaptation of "The Incredible Machine" with increased multithreaded physical engine.
 About 40 levels available !

+/!\ most of the code base is in french because this project has been developed during my early university years in France !

 ## Features
 - Multithreaded physical engine
 - Rotation taken into account during collisions